maxcadams/venerable-poc/README.md

 ```
 ./scripts/srcB.sh
 ```
-a.)
-Gets the name of the s3 bucket created for sourceB and puts it into a src/adapters/sourceBadapter/bucket_name.txt so that the serverless.yml can config correctly.
+1. Gets the name of the s3 bucket created for sourceB and puts it into a src/adapters/sourceBadapter/bucket_name.txt so that the serverless.yml can config correctly.
-    Note: We do this because all buckets must be uniquely named across AWS. b.)
-Then once the bucket name is in the file above, it deploys the REST API using Serverless framework and AWS API Gateway and Lambda.
+    Note: We do this because all buckets must be uniquely named across AWS.
+2. Then once the bucket name is in the file above, it deploys the REST API using Serverless framework and AWS API Gateway and Lambda.
 The endpoint for sourceBadapter is pulled from the deploy logs and is put into src/orch/adapter_urls.txt.
-The orch endpoint url is put into src/consumer/orch_url.txt for the convumer to use. c.)
-Then runs the prompt for sourceB s3 bucket.
+The orch endpoint url is put into src/consumer/orch_url.txt for the convumer to use.
+3. Then runs the prompt for sourceB s3 bucket.

 3. Consumer side script.
 Run this in a third terminal window.
 ```